phip1611/1brc-rust/README.md

 I didn't spend too much time on it, but looked what I can achieve in an afternoon.

+I especially put focus on a highly optimized single-threaded solution.
+I learned a lot about performance optimizations and the costs of certain `std` abstractions and implementations.

 ## How to Run